Mystery Men & Women:

 Black Widow: 1941, Catman Comics #1 (Holyoke).
 After the murder of her husband, Linda Masters adopts the identity to hunt criminals.
 She carries and uses a gun.

 Blackout II: 1942, Catman #10 (Holyoke).
-Jack Wayne is a more conventional hero than his English namesake.
+Jack Wayne is a more conventional hero than his Western European namesake.
 He and Pop Simms are American correspondents in Germany when they are taken by the Gestapo for questioning.
 Tortured with a whip, Pop is killed and Jack is scarred and blinded.
 He fights his way free and a kindly hunchback takes him to see Dr. Dismal and his secret laboratory underneath Gestapo headquarters.
 Despite his super-villain style name, Dismal ascertains that the reporter's optic nerves aren't totally dead and manufactures special goggles that allow him to see by magnifying the light into his eyes.
 He finds that Dismal is the head of a German Underground, victims and native Germans who hate the Nazis.
 Dismal must wear a metal skull cap as his skull had been shattered while the hunchback had also been a victim of the Gestapo's whips which left his face with a perpetual tortured smile.
 Jack Wayne stays with them and the rest of the Underground as a nemesis of the night, the hero Blackout.
 Later, it's called the Underground Society with Blackout as one of the chiefs and top operatives.
 In issue #22, when he confronts Baron Von Richtofen II, he claims to have flown with his father in WWI FOR Germany and his father was an honorable man unlike junior who took joy in gunning down women and children.

 Inspector Blake: 1940, Whirlwind Comics #1 (Nita).Super-sleuth of Scotland Yard.